This guidance will clarify the conditions surrounding patient registration in GP practices in England.

 Registering patients with no immigration status

-Immigration status makes no difference, any person is still able to register with a GP practice and receive treatment.
-However practice staff do not have to make any assessment of immigration status or eligibility for NHS care.
+Immigration status makes no difference, any person in the UK is able to register with a GP practice and receive NHS primary medical services free of charge.
+Practice staff do not have to make any assessment of immigration status or eligibility for non-primary NHS care.
 You are not expected to act as immigration officials.

 If you believe that someone is fraudulently trying to obtain treatment you should inform NHS England or your CCG.